SageSeekerSociety/cheese-backend/README.md

 Setting up PostgreSQL and Elasticsearch can be complicated, so we recommend you to use Docker to set up the environment.
 You can use `docs/scripts/dependency-start.sh` and `docs/scripts/dependency-restart.sh` to start and restart the dependencies.
-If you setup dependencies in this way, then simply use `docs/scripts/dependency.env` as your `.env` file.
+If you set up dependencies in this way, then simply use `docs/scripts/dependency.env` as your `.env` file.

 ```bash
 docs/scripts/dependency-start.sh
 cp docs/scripts/dependency.env .env
 ```

-If you setup dependencies manually, you need to modify the `.env` file according to your condition.
+If you set up dependencies manually, you need to modify the `.env` file according to your condition.
 Copy `sample.env` to `.env` and modify according to your condition.

 ```bash
 cp sample.env .env
 ```

-Once you believe you have set up the environment correctly, you can run the following command to initialize database schema:
+Once you believe you have set up the environment correctly, you can run the following command to initialize the database schema:
 ```bash
 pnpm build-prisma
 pnpm prisma db push